alexander-koch/golem/Bytecode.md

 | Basic stack ops     | Description
 |---                  |---
 |hlt                  | halts the program
-|push                 | pushes a generic value on the stack
+|push x               | pushes a generic value on the stack
 |pop                  | pop value from stack, remove

 | Store               | Description